rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/README.txt

    +----+----+         Command Line Interface (CLI)
    | G T U I |      and "Curses"-based "wxPython"-style,
    +---------+         Graphical-Text User Interface (GUI)

-   Get that cross-platform, pixel-mode "wxPython" feeling on character-mode 8-/16-color (xterm-family) & non-color (vt100-family) terminals and terminal emulators.
+   Get that cross-platform, pixel-mode "wxPython" feeling on platforms with:

+   * 64-bit processors, nCurses 6.x, 64-bit Python 3.6.x or
+     later GUI applications and character-mode 256-/16-/8-
+     color (xterm-family) and non-color (vt100-family)
+     terminals and terminal emulators.

+   * 32-bit processors, nCurses 6.x/5.x, 32-bit Python 3.5.2
+     or earlier GUI applications and character-mode 16-/8- color (xterm-family) and non-color (vt100-family)
+     terminals and terminal emulators.

+   The TeamSTARS "tsWxGTUI_PyVx" Toolkit's cross-platform Virtual Machine design and implementation supports a broad assortment of open and proprietary hardware and software platforms.

    You can find this and other plain-text files in the Toolkit subdirectory named:

        "./<Toolkit Recipient's Repository>/Documents".